 “I’m sorry, my head is spinning right now.
 Yesterday, today, it’s all too much.
-I need to lay down.”
+I need to lie down.”

-Her legs crossed as she nudged in beside me.
-“Oh my, young man, your temperature seems to be rising.
+I nodded as she sat, slowly crossing her legs for effect.
+“Oh my, your temperature seems to be rising.
 Have you been under a lot of stress lately?”

 “Well, let’s see if I can do something about that.”

-As her long red fingernails made their way under my shirt, dark hair engulfed my face, the day turned into night, time disappeared, and our bodies became one with each shift, lost in the depths of ecstasy.
+Her dark hair engulfed my face while red fingernails moved beneath my shirt.
+With a kiss, time disappeared, and our bodies became one with each shift, lost in the depths of ecstasy.